The U.S. is an amazing place to snowboard. There are resorts scattered all over the country, and many of them have a world-renowned reputation.

 It does not matter if you live for the backcountry, spend all season in the terrain park, or simply want to get out and explore a new region, the country has something for everyone.

+My name is Lorraine, and I’m a certified snowboard instructor.
+I’ve been to a lot of places snowboarding.
 Below is a look at the best places to snowboard in the U.S.

 I would never say there is a bad place to go riding, but I’ve spent time exploring all over the country and these areas have the most to offer.

 Colorado is my personal favorite place to snowboard in the United States.